 |Planet Sludge: Millions of Abandoned, Leaking Natural Gas and Oil Wells to Foul Our Future|

-Publicized major oil spills and natural-gas leaks certainly capture our attention.
-And over the past 30 odd years, there have been many.
+Major oil spills and natural-gas leaks certainly capture our attention.
+And in recent decades there have been many.
 They include accidental releases of fossil fuels into the environment (with millions of gallons noted in parentheses) in Kuwait during the Gulf War (240-336); Bay of Campeche, Mexico (140); Trinidad and Tobago, West Indies (88.3); Fergana Valley, Uzbekistan (87.7); Nowruz Oil Field, Persian Gulf (80); Angolan coast (80); Saldanha Bay, South Africa (78.5); off Brittany, France (68.7); off Nova Scotia, Canada (43); Genoa, Italy (42); Exxon Valdez spill off Alaska (11); and BP's Deepwater Horizon platform leak in the Gulf of Mexico (205).
-But as this in-depth EcoHearth report indicates, these represent—thanks to millions of unsupervised, abandoned, improperly capped wells—just a small percentage of both the number of leaking wells and the amount of oil and gas released.
+Yet, thanks to millions of unsupervised, abandoned, improperly capped wells, these represent just a small percentage of both the number of leaking wells and the amount of oil and gas released.

 There are at minimum 2.5 million abandoned oil and gas wells, none permanently capped, littering the US, and an estimated 20-30 million globally.
 There is no known technology for securely sealing these tens of millions of abandoned wells.
 Many, likely hundreds of thousands, are already hemorrhaging oil, brine and greenhouse gases into the environment.
 Habitats are being fundamentally altered.
 Aquifers are being destroyed.
 Some of these abandoned wells are explosive, capable of building-leveling, toxin-spreading detonations.
 And thanks to primitive capping technologies, virtually all are leaking now—or will be.